 Cocaine is a powerful CNS (central nervous system) stimulant and a recreational drug.
 Users most commonly snort it, but they may also smoke or inject it.
-People who use this drug frequently do so for the boost in energy and the high that it gives.
+People who use this drug frequently do so for the boost in energy and the euphoric high that it produces.
 Cocaine detox centers can help if you or someone you love has a cocaine addiction.
-Cocaine is highly addictive, and using it comes with serious health risks.
+Cocaine is highly addictive, and using it comes with serious health risks, such as malnourishment, Parkinson's disease, severe paranoia, and hallucinations 1.
 Because of its addictive properties, it is difficult to stop using cocaine without outside help.
-In 2009, 4.8 million people over the age of 12 had abused cocaine in the past year.
-We can help you or your loved ones overcome the addiction.
+In 2015, nearly 15% of people ages 12 or older reported having abused cocaine at some point in their lives 2.
+We can help you or your loved ones overcome your problems with cocaine abuse.

 Spotting the signs of cocaine abuse can help you get your loved one quality treatment.
 The following are potential signs:

 - Paraphernalia such as small Ziploc bags, cut straws or tiny spoons

 - Outbursts of temper

 Bursts of energy followed by "crashes" that include depression, anxiety, irritability, and other negative emotions may indicate cocaine abuse, especially when they occur together with the other symptoms.
 When coming down from a cocaine high, users can also experience paranoia and lose touch with reality.